Natural science a

 5 €

-• Jute twine is made from natural fiber and is biodegradablethis garden twine in green or natural is a roll of 200 ft of 2-ply soft garden twinecan be used for countless jobs around the gardenthis excellent quality twine is strong, but it won't cut or harm plants
+Jute twine is made from natural fiber and is biodegradablethis garden twine in green or natural is a roll of 200 ft of 2-ply soft garden twinethis excellent quality twine is strong, but it won't cut or harm plantscan be used for countless jobs around the garden

 1 €

-• This offer is for a complete sheet of 120 mint 4d released on 19 september as part of the british scientific discovery series and featuring a radar screenother sheets issued on 10 july, 18 october and 27 november also availablenote that this sheet also includes a catalogued error (‘missing graduation’) on row 10, stamp 2, which increases its valuewould look superb in a frame on the wall! other sheets issued on 10 july, 18 october and 27 november also availablecommemorative stamps issued in september five decades ago make a unique gift for that special dayplease ask for details
+Please ask for detailswould look superb in a frame on the wall! other sheets issued on 10 july, 18 october and 27 november also availablenote that this sheet also includes a catalogued error (‘missing graduation’) on row 10, stamp 2, which increases its valueother sheets issued on 10 july, 18 october and 27 november also availablethis offer is for a complete sheet of 120 mint 4d released on 19 september as part of the british scientific discovery series and featuring a radar screencommemorative stamps issued in september five decades ago make a unique gift for that special day

 20 €

-• Lloyd's natural historyare you interested in this item? this item is up for auction at catawikiexcellently preserved32 colour illustrations before the textour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storebeautiful binding with title and author in gold on the spineplease click on "respond to advert" (orange button) to get redirected to the catawiki websitea hand-book to the british mammaliapublished in london in x 125 cm and 339 pagesseveral black and white illustrations in the textcatawiki’s goal is to make special objects universally available
+Lloyd's natural historypublished in london in x 12our weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storecatawiki’s goal is to make special objects universally availableare you interested in this item? this item is up for auction at catawikibeautiful binding with title and author in gold on the spine5 cm and 339 pages32 colour illustrations before the textexcellently preservedplease click on "respond to advert" (orange button) to get redirected to the catawiki websitea hand-book to the british mammaliaseveral black and white illustrations in the text

 36 €

-• There is a small mark on the front cover, but it is otherwise in very good condition, with no markingsthe book contains an extra copy of the pages of photographs see oxfam website for delivery information read moreoxfam shop west hampstead produced to mark the centenary of the society, this booklet includes a record of its projects, lectures and other activities, and a section comprising predictions, forecasts and prophecies
+The book contains an extra copy of the pages of photographsthere is a small mark on the front cover, but it is otherwise in very good condition, with no markingsoxfam shop west hampstead produced to mark the centenary of the society, this booklet includes a record of its projects, lectures and other activities, and a section comprising predictions, forecasts and prophecies see oxfam website for delivery information read more

 19 €

-• "-philip kitcher, nature "in science as a process, david hull argues that the tension between cooperation and competition is exactly what makes science so successfulbecause of hull's deep concern with the ways in which research is actually done, science as a process begins an important project in the study of sciencemoreover, science as a process is one of the most compulsively readable books that i have ever encountered"-natalie angier, new york times book review"by far the most professional and thorough case in favour of an evolutionary philosophy of science ever to have been madeoxfam books & music crouch end "legend is overdue for replacement, and an adequate replacement must attend to the process of science as carefully as hull has donebowler, archives of natural history "i have been doing philosophy of science now for twenty-five years, and whilst i would never have claimed that i knew everything, i felt that i had a really good handle on the nature of science, again and again, hull was able to show me just how incomplete my understanding wasi share his vision of a serious account of the social and intellectual dynamics of science that will avoid both the rosy blur of legend and the facile charms of relativismit contains excellent short histories of evolutionary biology and of systematics (the science of classifying living things); an important and original account of modern systematic controversy; a counter-attack against the philosophical critics of evolutionary philosophy; social-psychological evidence, collected by hull himself, to show that science does have the character demanded by his philosophy; and a philosophical analysis of evolution which is general enough to apply to both biological and historical changethe claim that science is a process for selecting out the best new ideas is not a new one, but hull tells us exactly how scientists go about it, and he is prepared to accept that at least to some extent, the social activities of the scientists promoting a new idea can affect its chances of being accepted"-mark ridley, times literary supplement"hull is primarily interested in how social interactions within the scientific community can help or hinder the process by which new theories and techniques get acceptedit is one of a distinguished series of books, which hull himself editshull takes an unusual approach to his subjecthe applies the rules of evolution in nature to the evolution of science, arguing that the same kinds of forces responsible for shaping the rise and demise of species also act on the development of scientific ideas"-michael ruse, biology and philosophy see oxfam website for delivery information read more
+"-philip kitcher, nature "in science as a process, david hull argues that the tension between cooperation and competition is exactly what makes science so successfulbecause of hull's deep concern with the ways in which research is actually done, science as a process begins an important project in the study of sciencemoreover, science as a process is one of the most compulsively readable books that i have ever encountered"-natalie angier, new york times book review"by far the most professional and thorough case in favour of an evolutionary philosophy of science ever to have been madebowler, archives of natural history "i have been doing philosophy of science now for twenty-five years, and whilst i would never have claimed that i knew everything, i felt that i had a really good handle on the nature of science, again and again, hull was able to show me just how incomplete my understanding wasoxfam books & music crouch end "legend is overdue for replacement, and an adequate replacement must attend to the process of science as carefully as hull has donei share his vision of a serious account of the social and intellectual dynamics of science that will avoid both the rosy blur of legend and the facile charms of relativismit contains excellent short histories of evolutionary biology and of systematics (the science of classifying living things); an important and original account of modern systematic controversy; a counter-attack against the philosophical critics of evolutionary philosophy; social-psychological evidence, collected by hull himself, to show that science does have the character demanded by his philosophy; and a philosophical analysis of evolution which is general enough to apply to both biological and historical changethe claim that science is a process for selecting out the best new ideas is not a new one, but hull tells us exactly how scientists go about it, and he is prepared to accept that at least to some extent, the social activities of the scientists promoting a new idea can affect its chances of being acceptedit is one of a distinguished series of books, which hull himself edits"-mark ridley, times literary supplement"hull is primarily interested in how social interactions within the scientific community can help or hinder the process by which new theories and techniques get accepted"-michael ruse, biology and philosophy see oxfam website for delivery information read morehe applies the rules of evolution in nature to the evolution of science, arguing that the same kinds of forces responsible for shaping the rise and demise of species also act on the development of scientific ideashull takes an unusual approach to his subject

 20 €

-• In his view, science is a study of laws that exist in nature, while economics is a study of the humanities with the interaction between human nature and the natural universe at its heartleon maclaren () was a barrister, politician, philosopher, and the founder of the school of economic scienceoxfam bookshop victoria based on a three-year course prepared by leon maclaren for the school of economic science in london in the late s, this book reassesses the first principles of economicssee oxfam website for delivery information read morewith original subject matter from his economic course and introducing more recent examples and statistics from australia, canada, new zealand, the uk, and the united states, the study examines the major characteristics of the modern economy-such as banking, taxation, and international trade-and considers the role of the government in economic affairsit concludes with an examination of society's structure as a whole, the part economic activity plays in the bigger picture, and the social and cultural influences that shape the production and distribution of wealth
+In his view, science is a study of laws that exist in nature, while economics is a study of the humanities with the interaction between human nature and the natural universe at its heartleon maclaren () was a barrister, politician, philosopher, and the founder of the school of economic scienceoxfam bookshop victoria based on a three-year course prepared by leon maclaren for the school of economic science in london in the late s, this book reassesses the first principles of economicswith original subject matter from his economic course and introducing more recent examples and statistics from australia, canada, new zealand, the uk, and the united states, the study examines the major characteristics of the modern economy-such as banking, taxation, and international trade-and considers the role of the government in economic affairsit concludes with an examination of society's structure as a whole, the part economic activity plays in the bigger picture, and the social and cultural influences that shape the production and distribution of wealthsee oxfam website for delivery information read more

 5 €

-• " this major claim has, however, remained underscrutinized by scholars working on girard's theory, and it is mostly overlooked within the natural and social sciences" french philosopher of science michel serres states that girard's theory provides a darwinian theory of culture because it "proposes a dynamic, shows an evolution and gives a universal explanationequally, girard's theory is presented as having the potential to become for the human and social sciences something akin to the integrating framework that present-day biological science owes to darwin-something compatible with it and complementary to it in accounting for the still remarkably little understood phenomenon of human emergencesee oxfam website for delivery information read more" he posits that archaic religion (or "the sacred"), particularly in its dynamics of sacrifice and ritual, is a neglected and major key to unlocking the enigma of "how we became humanjoining disciplinary worlds, this book aims to explore this ambitious claim, invoking viewpoints as diverse as evolutionary culture theory, cultural anthropology, archaeology, cognitive psychology, ethology, and philosophythe contributors provide major evidence in favor of girard's hypothesisoxfam books & music lancaster from his groundbreaking violence and the sacred and things hidden since the foundation of the world, rené girard's mimetic theory is presented as elucidating "the origins of culture
+" this major claim has, however, remained underscrutinized by scholars working on girard's theory, and it is mostly overlooked within the natural and social sciences" french philosopher of science michel serres states that girard's theory provides a darwinian theory of culture because it "proposes a dynamic, shows an evolution and gives a universal explanationequally, girard's theory is presented as having the potential to become for the human and social sciences something akin to the integrating framework that present-day biological science owes to darwin-something compatible with it and complementary to it in accounting for the still remarkably little understood phenomenon of human emergencesee oxfam website for delivery information read more" he posits that archaic religion (or "the sacred"), particularly in its dynamics of sacrifice and ritual, is a neglected and major key to unlocking the enigma of "how we became humanthe contributors provide major evidence in favor of girard's hypothesisjoining disciplinary worlds, this book aims to explore this ambitious claim, invoking viewpoints as diverse as evolutionary culture theory, cultural anthropology, archaeology, cognitive psychology, ethology, and philosophyoxfam books & music lancaster from his groundbreaking violence and the sacred and things hidden since the foundation of the world, rené girard's mimetic theory is presented as elucidating "the origins of culture

 12 €